muhammadrefa/tele4642-project/docs/Background.md

 ![Oversimplified office network topology](assets/office-topo-oversimplified.png "Office network topology, oversimplified") *Figure 1.
 Oversimplified office network topology*

-For some reason, many of the employee addicted in accessing social media, thus affecting their performance.
-The IT department cannot block all access to social media services since they have a Social Media department that needs constant access to those services in order to do their job.
-They also cannot fully block social media access to the others since it considered censoring information to the employee, which is breaking human rights.
+In a corporate office environment, productivity of its workers are highly valued.
+As such employers constantly seek methods of improving the overall efficiency and productivity of its employees.
+However, employees, being human, are susceptible to distractions that would reduce their overall productivity.
+This particular organisation employs many young people (Gen Z's) to work in their office, who have a predisposition to accessing social media on a regular basis, affecting their performance during work hours.
+Corporate cannot sanction the IT department to block all access to social media services as there exists a Social Media department of this organisation that requires constant access to those services in order to do their job.
+They also cannot apply a permanent block on social media access to users outside the Social Media department, as it may be considered infringing upon the rights of employees and a form of discrimination.

 Here comes SNACK